 Being Taiwan’s oldest city and full of rich history you can imagine Tainan has many amazing temples and historical landmarks.
-To help you get the most out of your trip to Tainan and hopefully learn a bit a long the way, here are some tips and map on the top historical sites to see in Tainan in no particular order.
+To help you get the most out of your trip to Tainan and hopefully learn a bit along the way, here are some tips and maps on the top historical sites to see in Tainan in no particular order.

 Map of Tainan’s historical points of interest